ADHD Medication Titration

 Titration and the Role of Parents

-Prescribing ADHD medicines isn't always an exact science.
+Prescribing ADHD medication isn't always an exact science.
 It can sometimes take weeks or months to arrive at the correct dose for your child.
 Make sure that all your questions about the medication and the titration process are answered.
-And make sure that you fully understand what to expect from the medication before you begin the medication trial.
+And make sure that you fully understand what to expect from the medication before you begin using it.

 Parents, as well as the child with ADHD, will need to participate in this process.
 ADHD medications affect every child differently.
 So it's important to monitor your child for improvements and side effects during titration.